GabrieleMaurina/sudoku-/README.md

 ### Usage

-You can run a simple demo with:
+You can run a simple demo that will solve 20 boards with:

 `./demo`